 TOURNAMENT MONITORING AND AWARD PROTOCOLS:

 All eligible entries for each competition division will be maintained by the Director, who will maintain a database to record all relevant angler data for the duration of the competition.
 All photographs will become the property of CCA Florida and STAR for use at their sole discretion for any purpose, with the implied consent of each participant.
-At the end of the competition, each qualified entry in each division (except for the STAR- Tagged Redfish and Tagged Dolphin division, Lionfish Division and the Guides Division) will be eligible for a drawing for prizes.
+At the end of the competition, each qualified entry in each division (except for the West Marine STAR- Tagged Redfish and Tigress Tagged Dolphin division, Lionfish Division and the Guides Division) will be eligible for a drawing for prizes.
 Winners will be announced after the competition has concluded and winners have been verified.
 All prizes will be awarded at the STAR banquet.
-Banquet is October 17, 2020 in Charlotte Harbor, FL.
+Banquet is October 9, 2021 in Crystal River, FL.